 "It needs a lot of work," Schwartz said.

 Five potential buyers attended an Oct.
 6 auction, with bidding for the home starting at just $750,000.
-Dolobran is now under agreement, as is a one-acre adjacent property, which sold to a different bidder—one of 15 vying for the land.
+Dolobran is now under agreement, as is a 1-acre adjacent property, which sold to a different bidder—one of 15 vying for the land.

 Inquiries were received from New York, Delaware, New Jersey, Center City, the Main Line and Bucks County, and the home ultimately sold to a Philadelphia-area buyer, Schwartz said.
 Details on both sales may become public come mid-November.